sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 });
 ```

 There's still one hole in our event processing.
 If the user moves the mouse directly over the marker, and then moves the mouse off of the chart area entirely (without moving it off of the marker), we won't catch the fact that the mouse is no longer hovering on the chart.
 To catch this event, we can listen for "mouseout" events on the marker itself.
-There's no need to worry about the mouse moving off of the marker and back onto the chart area.
-The existing "plothover" event will cover that scenario.
+There's no need to worry about the mouse moving off of the marker and back onto the chart area; the existing "plothover" event will cover that scenario.

 ``` {.javascript .numberLines}
 $("#marker").on("mouseout", function(ev) {